smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ZH.md

         model: http://schema.org/Text
         type: Property
     reservationType:
       description: 'Conditions for reservation.
 Applications _SHOULD_ inspect the value of this property at parent''s level if it is not defined.
-Enum:''mandatory, notAvailable, optional, partly''.'
+Enum:''mandatory, notAvailable, optional, partly'''
       enum:
         - mandatory
         - notAvailable